-- At the time of the regular index reviews, in those cases where the ATVR and/or Frequency of Trading are the decisive elements that cause the non-addition or deletion of a security, the ATVR and Frequency of Trading of securities that have been suspended during the relevant period are reviewed to adjust for the suspension days. - When a security is suspended for the entire period of the relevant ATVR or Frequency of Trading calculations, the respective values for the suspended period are not calculated and are generally not taken into consideration for the Index Review.
+- At the time of the regular index reviews, in those cases where the ATVR and/or Frequency of Trading are the decisive elements that cause the non-addition or deletion of a security from the Market Investable Universe, the ATVR and Frequency of Trading of securities that have been suspended during the relevant period are reviewed to adjust for the suspension days: - In the case of ATVRs, the suspended days are added back to the number of days in the month the security traded to derive the monthly median traded value. - In the case of Frequency of Trading, the suspended days are excluded from the maximum possible number of trading days in the period. - When a security is suspended for the entire period of the relevant ATVR or Frequency of Trading calculations, the respective values for the suspended period are not calculated and are generally not taken into consideration for the Index Review.
 However, non-constituents of the Investable Market Index are not eligible for the Market Investable Equity Universe if the latest 3-month ATVR is not calculated due to suspensions. - During a month when IPO occurred, in those cases where the ATVR is the decisive element that causes the non-addition of a security, MSCI may adjust the relevant monthly median value of the IPO month by considering the market trading days prior to the listing of the security.
 Generally, in the month of IPO, the first three days of trading are not included in calculating the median of the daily traded value.
-Furthermore, there must be at least five trading days, exclusive of the first three days of trading for the monthly median value to be calculated in the month when IPO occurred. - In the cases of large public offerings that significantly increase a security's free floatadjusted market capitalization and liquidity, MSCI may use trading volumes after the public offering. - When determining the potential re-addition of a security that was deleted in the prior 12-months, MSCI may adjust ATVR values by excluding the trading volumes of the month during which the deletion of the security was announced and implemented. - In the cases of securities traded on Saturdays and/or Sundays, MSCI may adjust ATVR values by including the trading volumes on those days. - In case of an increase in a security's FIF from zero to non-zero effective at an upcoming regular Index Review or during the relevant ATVR calculation period (e.g. due to an increase in FOL or in any adjustment factor), MSCI may adjust ATVR values by applying the updated FOL or adjustment factor during the ATVR calculation period where the FIF was zero.
+Furthermore, there must be at least five trading days, exclusive of the first three days of trading, for the monthly median value to be calculated in the month when IPO occurred. - In the cases of large public offerings that significantly increase a security's free float-adjusted market capitalization and liquidity, MSCI may use trading volumes after the public offering.